Kleadron/OptiOBJ/README.txt

 NOTES
 =====
 Objects (o) and Groups (g) are not preserved after the optimization process.
-This program assumes you want your model to be a single, solid, unnamed object.
+This program assumes you want your model to be a single, solid, unnamed object. usemtl is preserved, as faces are grouped into their respective materials.
 Smoothing groups (s) are not preserved and I have found no use for them.
 Lines are not preserved as I have found no use for them.
 This does not optimize MTL files and currently only supports one MTL reference in the optimized file.